Skip to content

 Many traditional Irish games rule the roost.
 The Irish love to play sports known as Gaelic games.
 Ireland is Europe’s third-largest island, so there is plenty of space for various sports.
 Traditional Irish games are a set of games popular and favoured in Ireland.

 Of the many traditional games, some are played indoors while others are played outdoors.
 Indoor games include Ring and Croquet.
 On the other hand, Hurling, Gaelic Football and Rounders are outdoor games.
-Each game has specific rules to follow, and some games are suitable for the whole family to play.
+Each game has specific rules, and some games suit the whole family.

 In this article, we’re exploring some of the best traditional Irish games.
-Scroll down to read through the blog, or click on one of the highlighted sections below to jump ahead!
+Scroll down to read through the blog!

 Rounders